devfans/NightsWatch/WhenNightComes.md

-#### When night comes, we start to watch with a brave and clear mind:
+#### When night comes, we start to watch with a brave heart and a clear mind:

 We would want design simple enough, no one want to spend much on learning how to use a monitoring tool.
 So, just two roles \
 the server and the agent.